deepcausality-rs/sites/web/content/en/blog/announcement-ultragraph-0-8.md

 | **10,000,000**  | 3 GB         | 114 ms                        | 85.80 ms                 | **5.6 ns**              |
 | **100,000,000** | 32 GB        | 1.23 s                        | 0.98 s                   | **5.5 ns**              |

-**Key Observations from the Table:**
+**Key Observations:**

-* Constant Time for single_cause: The evaluate_single_cause task is exceptionally fast and appears to be an O(1) operation.
-The time does not increase with the size of the graph, which is a phenomenal result.
+* **Constant Time to get a single node**: The evaluate_single_cause task is exceptionally fast and appears to be an O(1) operation.
+The benchmark evaluate_single_cause returns always about 5.5. ns regardless of whether the node lookup happens before or during the benchmark loop and regardless of whether blackbox is used or not.
+The time does not change with the size of the graph because the implementation of the underlying get_node is just two 0(1) array lookup to find the index and than a straight redirect to a virtual memory address, which in this case, is close to the physical limit of Apples UMA architecture.
+On another architectures, the exact value may differ, but in general should remain constant and only be bound by the bandwidth and latency of the physical memory.

+* **Sub-Second traversal up to a hundred million nodes:** Notice, this uses a linear graph as base line by purpose to estimate the best case scenario.
+On complex or imbalanced graphs, you will see different results.
+The key here is that a linear graph plays exactly to the strength of the continues memory layout created by the underlying CSR structure.

-* Near-Linear Scalability: Both the memory usage and the execution time for the subgraph and shortest_path tasks appear to scale in a roughly linear fashion with the number of nodes.
+* **Near-Linear Scalability:** Both the memory usage and the execution time for the subgraph and shortest_path tasks appear to scale in a roughly linear fashion with the number of nodes.
 A 10x increase in nodes results in a roughly 10x-15x increase in time and memory.
 This indicates a highly efficient implementation with a complexity close to O(N).

+* **All benchmarks are single-threaded.** The performance you see is from a single core.
+Initial experiments showed that for graphs up to 1 million nodes, the overhead of even highly-optimized parallel libraries like rayon resulted in a net performance loss of 30% or more compared to the single-threaded version.
+This is a testament to the extreme efficiency of the CSR layout when paired with modern CPU caches and prefetchers.
+  The results suggest that meaningful gains from concurrency will only appear on massive graphs (likely 10M-50M nodes and above).
+However, this requires a concurrency model carefully designed to avoid the cache-invalidation issues common in work-stealing schedulers (used by rayon and Tokio).
+Developing such a cache-friendly concurrency model was out of scope for this release, but it remains an open challenge for future work.
+Contributions are welcome.

 Based on Ultragraph's performance, a simple interpolation shows:

 * 1 Billion Nodes: The shortest path on a graph of this size in about 12 seconds, requiring approximately 236 GB of RAM.
 * 10 Billion Nodes: Require just under 2 TB of RAM and could run a shortest path query in about 2.5 minutes.

-Crucially, these benchmarks are single-threaded.
-A future parallelized version is projected to deliver another **8-10x speedup**, pushing massive graph queries closer to the near real-time domain.

 ### Economic Impact